datawhores/empuploader/README.md

 - by default screens will be save to a random directory, then moved only if it is required.
 - You can use this option to pick your own directory

+--batch
+- When set to false only 1 file will be processed, afterwards program will quit

+--input
+- Change the Name of the json that is generated

 --dottorent
 - No need to set this, but if you have a version of this binary in a different path, you can use this to change the path within the program.
 - Used to create torrents with other arguments selected